loadnetwork/gitbook-sync/load-network-cloud-platform/cloud-platform-lcp.md

 Users just want to put their data somewhere and forget about the upkeep.
 Developers just want a permanent reference to their data that resolves in any environment.
 Whichever you are, we built [cloud.load.network](http://cloud.load.network/) for you.

-The Load Network Cloud is an all-in-one tool to interact with various Load Network storage interfaces and pipelines: one UI, one API key, various integrations, with web2 UX.
+The Load Cloud Platform is an all-in-one tool to interact with various Load Network storage interfaces and pipelines: one UI, one API key, various integrations, with web2 UX.

 {% hint style="info" %}
 Using the API keys generated on cloud.load.network - you can access other features such as load0 and Load S3 storage.